Airtel Nigeria is redefining the data experience and is reaping the rewards – including a 92 percent increase in its internet customer base.

 Nigeria accounts for 35 percent of Airtel’s sales in Africa.
 Its market share in the country is now at 20.2 percent.

-According to the report, covering the period of June 2012 to March 2013, Airtel recorded a 92 percent increase in its internet customer base while another major operator grew only by 41 percent.
+According to the report, covering the period of June 2012 to March 2013, Airtel recorded a 92 percent increase in its internet customer base.

 In the last 12 months Airtel has introduced revolutionary High Definition voice services and a Google cache solution.